The cable car ride is free. On the other hand, you could die.

 Film and Literature: The 2015 movie Partisan was filmed here.
 Chiatura also plays a role in the fantasy adventure novels by my son, Slovene-American author Andrew Anzur Clement.
 A doomed Russian princess hides out in a Chiatura cave to conceal a powerful jewel that could determine the future of the world.
 Could Stalin’s power have come from this mystical object?
 Find out here.

-If you’re planning a trip to Georgia, check back on this blog to read my top tips for the capital city of Tbilisi, and a day trip to the birthplace of Stalin in the town of Gori.
+If you’re planning a trip to Georgia, read my top tips for the capital city of Tbilisi, and a day trip to the birthplace of Stalin in the town of Gori.

 Want more travel stories off the beaten track?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post here on the blog.
 You can follow Terry Anzur on Instagram,Twitter and Pinterest.
 I’m in the top 1% of Trip Advisor, and you can read all of my reviews @strangersblog on the Trip Advisor feed.
 Don’t be a stranger!